 I get asked a lot of questions about drop spindles at shows, and in emails.
-Because they come in lots of different shapes and sizes, sometimes choosing which one to start with can be intimidating.
+Because they come in lots of different shapes and sizes, sometimes knowing how to choose a spindle to start with can be intimidating.
 Do you choose a drop spindle or a supported spindle?
 Top whorl or bottom whorl?
 Turkish or Akha?
 The more questions you ask, the more there seem to be.
 I thought I would do a short series of posts on the whys and wherefores or spindle selection.
 This first one will go into the basic differences between drop (or suspended) spindles and supported spindles.

 A drop spindle can come in many different shapes and sizes, but all drop spindles share one feature – they spin while hanging from the length of yarn to which they are adding twist.
 This means that the weight of the spindle adds tension to the yarn.
 Tension is necessary when spinning because without it the twist can’t distribute itself along the fibre.
 The finer the yarn, the less weight it can bear.